PrettyHesusss/PrettyHesusss/README.md

 - 👋 Hi, I’m @PrettyHesusss
-- 👀 I’m interested in c-walk and cookin` athem
+- 👀 I’m interested in c-walk and sellin` dope
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning techniqal
 - 💞️ I’m looking to collaborate on microsoft
 - 📫 How to reach me vk.com/wazzup2014812